rvenables/open-product-recovery/standards/description_format.md

 **Would donors be held accountable for the accuracy of an offer's (weight/description/photos/etc), and if so how?**

 Yes - they're held accountable via the same social and legal mechanisms that enforce honesty in the real world.
-Organizations that are consistently inaccurate in their food descriptions should be penalized in exactly the same way as organizations that made misleading verbal or written claims about their donations.
+Organizations that are consistently inaccurate in their food descriptions should be penalized in exactly the same way as organizations that make misleading verbal or written claims about their donations.
 Organizations that use the OPR Transfer API are encouraged to revoke access to organizations that engage in abusive behavior.

 And, just as in the real world, honest mistakes will be understood and dealt with graciously.